sciZer0/newdiscoveries/c/README.md

 In reality, what happens is that your hand is trying/striving to increase the velocity of the pushed object (the wall) in a certain direction (shown by the green arrow).
 Importantly, it is so even when the velocity of the pushed object (the wall) remains zero during the pushing.

+Let’s take, for example, Gravitational Force.

+During any moment, all that Gravitational Force (Invisible Hand) can be doing is to be pushing (or also we might say “pulling/attracting" ) an object downwards (closer to Earth), trying (by this pushing) to increase the velocity of the pushed object.

+In some cases, Gravitational Force (Invisible Hand) can increase the velocity of the pushed object (for example, in the case when “free falling of an object downwards from some height”),

+But, in some other cases, Gravitational Force (Invisible Hand) cannot increase the velocity of the pushed object (for example, in the case when the pushed object is sitting on a table --  and in this case, the result of this pushing is that the pushed object is being pressed to the table surface).

+As we can see, in some cases, the increase the velocity of the pushed object is possible for Gravitational Force, but in some other cases, impossible for Gravitational Force.

+Importantly, in  both (or we might say "in each") of these 2 cases above, during every moment, Gravitational Force (Invisible Hand) is pushing the pushed object downwards, trying (by the pushing) to increase the velocity of the pushed object.

 The New Definition of Force:

 ><b>Force is anything that is trying/striving to accelerate an object up to Target Acceleration.</b>